 INTR is the only input signal that is allowed to change states while the processor is in the Stop Clock state.
-However, INTR is not sampled until the processor returns to the state from which it entered the Stop Grant state.
+However, INTR is not sampled until the processor returns to the Stop Grant state.
 All other input signals must remain unchanged in the Stop Clock state.

-Exit Stop Clock State The Mobile AMD-K6-III+ processor returns to state from which it entered the Stop Clock state after the CLK signal is started and the internal PLL has stabilized.
+Exit Stop Clock State

+The AMD-K6-IIIE+ processor returns to the Stop Grant state from the Stop Clock state after the CLK signal is started and the internal PLL has stabilized.
 PLL stabilization is achieved after the CLK signal has been running within its specification for a minimum of 1.0 ms.